PallabiSinha34/pallabicodestar/README.md

 progress on your AWS CodeStar project dashboard.)Once you've seen how that works, start developing your own code, and have fun!

-To run your tests locally, go to the root directory of the sample code and run the `python -m unittest discover tests` command, which AWS CodeBuild also runs through your `buildspec.yml` file.
+To run1 your tests locally, go to the root directory of the sample code and run the `python -m unittest discover tests` command, which AWS CodeBuild also runs through your `buildspec.yml` file.